 - Facial paralysis

-Simparica Trio is a monthly chew that provides protection for Intestinal worms, fleas and paralysis and, brown ticks as well as heartworm.
+Simparica Trio is a monthly chew that provides protection for Intestinal worms, fleas and paralysis and brown ticks as well as heartworm.